 We all know baby poo can be unpredictable, explosive and super stinky.
-Turns out it’s also a mine of information, with a new study revealing that it can indicate just how smart your little tot will be.
-Who would’ve thought?!
+Turns out it’s also a mine of information, with a recent study revealing it can indicate just how smart your little tot will be.

 A search beyond the stink